 For instance, you can find a temporary job at a company that helps students with their assignments.

-You will see that knowledge and skills you already have may be your trump card.
+You will see that knowledge and skills you already have maybe your trump card.
 Nonprofit organizations need journalists, IT specialists, managers, interpreters as well, while alumni with a degree in Human Rights often cannot find a job.

 Many people entered this field by switching from a completely different one.
-It is absolutely possible, since human rights organizations function almost the same way as businesses do.
+It is absolutely possible since human rights organizations function almost the same way as businesses do.

-It is not really difficult when you have Internet.
+It is not really difficult when you have the Internet.
 Read as much related blogs, books, websites as you can.
 Listen to podcasts, subscribe to YouTube channels, and watch documentaries.

 For instance, you can subscribe to The Guardian or the New York Times that cover Human Rights.
 Check out blogs like the Castan Centre for Human Rights Law, the London School of Economic Human Rights Blog, ACLU Blog of Rights, Committee to Protect Journalists Blog, Progressive Liberty Blog, Human Rights Now, and PhD Studies in Human Rights.

-3. Look for volunteer opportunities
+3. Look for Volunteer Opportunities

 Your experience is more important for employers than your degree.
 If you have several lines about volunteering activities in your CV, they will understand that you are fully aware of the role you are going to take.